Meet our Training Specialists as they answer your questions about Deep Trekker robots, features and more!

 Deep Trekker's patent pending designs include the rotating REVOLUTION ROV camera head and the DT300 series active free wheel retrieval mode.
 The REVOLUTION ROV rotating camera head enables camera, sonar, grabber and other tools the flexibility to face any direction within its 260 degree range while the active free wheel retrieval mode on our DT300 series pipe crawlers make remote retrievals easier.

-Our ROVs are completely and meticulously assembled and tested in Ontario, Canada by our team of skilled engineers and technologists.
-Every submersible undergoes a rigorous product delivery inspection and in-water pressure testing before we ship it out to our customers.
-Covered under NAFTA, we proudly produce a Canadian product.
+We are proud to say our products are made in Canada!
+Each and every Deep Trekker robot is designed and built at our headquarters in Ontario, Canada by our team of skilled engineers and technologists.
+Every submersible undergoes a rigorous product delivery inspection and in-water pressure testing before we ship to our customers.

 It is die-cast aluminum anodized and powder coated for extreme durability in salt and fresh water.
 If you are diving in salt water, it’s always good to give it a fresh water rinse afterwards.

 What is the Deep Trekker Patented Pitching System?
 There is a reason our ROVs are spherical, we use an internal semi-circle frame to mount the batteries and electronics for the ROV, which is connected to the outer shell.
 When the ROV is in water, gravity holds down the internal semi-circle weighted frame, we activate a servo motor, and the outer shell with our main thrusters can rotate a complete 180 degrees.
 This is what our patented pitching system does, and provides unmatched maneuverability to pilot the ROV into confined spaces.
 The camera is mounted independently, so you are able to rotate 270 degrees no matter what direction the ROV is going.